What Is Post-ICU Syndrome (PICS)?

 Mental health: anxiety, depression, post-traumatic stress disorder (PTSD)

-Families and caregivers are not immune either.
-PICS-F (PICS-Family) refers to the psychological burden that loved ones carry as a result of a family member's critical illness -- including their own anxiety, depression, and grief.
+Families and caregivers are not immune to being impacted either.
+PICS-F (PICS-Family) refers to the psychological impact that loved ones experience as a result of a family member's critical illness, including their own anxiety, depression, and grief.

 Who Is at Risk?

-Anyone who has spent time in an ICU can develop PICS, but certain experiences increase the risk significantly.
+Anyone who has spent time in an ICU can develop PICS, but certain experiences increase the risk.
 Survivors of sepsis and ARDS (Acute Respiratory Distress Syndrome) are especially vulnerable, due to prolonged ICU admissions, the severity of their illness, and the frequent need for mechanical ventilation.

 Sepsis Alliance -- education, advocacy, and support for sepsis survivors and families